ryansheehy0/Neo-C/Readme.md

 ```

 ### [Objects](#neo-c)
-Objects in Neo-C are like singletons in C++.
-There is only one instance of them.
-You can still make private members by include an underscore in front of the name.
-You access them like you would any other object.
+Objects in Neo-C are like singletons.
+There's only ever one instance of them.

 ```C++
 // Neo-C